 “It doesn’t surprise me that Ronnie was very depressed.
 There was a far more sensitive side of him that few people knew, and I know he was a lonely guy.
 Everybody thought every day was New Year’s Eve for him, but I can attest to the fact that he had a lot of August the twenty-thirds and October the fifths.

 “I know he was hurting being out of baseball.
 He needed to be around people and he missed it.
 I loved him.
 He was one of the few umpires who didn’t act like he was anointed.
 I wanted to see him call a guy out.
 Baseball wasn’t High Mass to him.”

-Luciano gave his take on some of the less than glorious aspects of baseball: “When I started, baseball was played by nine tough competitors on grass in graceful ballparks.
+Luciano gave his opinion of some of the less than glorious aspects of baseball: “When I started, baseball was played by nine tough competitors on grass in graceful ballparks.
 By the time I finished, there were 10 men on a side, the game was played indoors on plastic, and I spent half my time watching out for a man dressed in a chicken suit who kept trying to kiss me.”

 Fellow umpire Davey Phillips said:

 “But to be honest, I don’t think he really liked umpiring.
 I think maybe he was really lonely, but he camouflaged a lot of it because he worked hard to be funny.

 “I’ll never forget one game — true story — I’m umpiring at first base and I look down to the plate where Ronnie is and he’s not wearing his mask!
 Campy Campaneris is the batter and he’s attempting to drag bunt and the pitcher is winding up when I start running toward the plate to call time-out.
 Campy bunts the ball foul and sees me and thinks I’m calling him out.
 All of a sudden, both managers, Kenny Aspromonte and Chuck Tanner, are running out of the dugout and I go over to Ronnie and tell him he has no mask on.